ptruman/diab/README.md

 - Just make it all look seamless!

 ![Example Use Case](https://github.com/ptruman/imagepile/blob/main/diab/diab.png?raw=true)
-The above image shows internal *and* external clients accessing *diab*, which provides plain DNS, DoT, DoH and DNSCrypt listeners, routing them to a chosen server (in this case piHole, also internally, *and* letting piHole re-use the DNSCrypt listener to deal with the actual external lookup - via OpenDNS in the example.
-If piHole stops working, diab failsover to use DNSCrypt.
+The above image shows internal *and* external clients accessing *diab*, which provides plain DNS, DoT, DoH and DNSCrypt listeners, routing them to a chosen server (in this case piHole, also internally *and* letting piHole re-use the DNSCrypt listener to deal with the actual external lookup - via OpenDNS).
+If the first listener (piHole) stops working, diab failsover to the next (DNSCrypt).

 If you want to setup your own Linux, OMV, Docker, Traefik and piHole box - read our article [https://site.gothtech.co.uk/articles/omv-portainer-traefik-letsencrypt](here).